AjayMondal69/iUnlocker-Sapphire/README.md

 # Features:

 * - This will unlock Highest graphics in all games.
-(Apex legends, pubg, codm, etc...)
+(Warzone Mobile, pubg, codm, etc...)
 * - lib unpacker, its will automatically unpack required libs and modify it for your phone.
 * - Bootloop saver addon (Only for iUnlocker). e.g: if the phone stuck on bootlogo forever you can disable the module by holding power button then unleash it after the screen gose off.
 * - Unlocker. adreno 660 unlocks all the graphics but this unlocker will unlock 120/90/60 fps .